ritikdh440/Smart-glove/README.md

-Smart Glove, a glove which fills the communication gap to them are impaired and finding difficulities to intract with the other human beings.
+<h1>Smart Glove </h1> A glove which fills the communication gap to them are impaired and finding difficulities to intract with the other human beings.

 Cost Efficient - for making our glove cost efficent product, we develop the smart glove by using a arduino nano, a bluetooth module(HC-05), aynon can access to this by only 275 INR.